 Using the Peruvian Soles

 The currency in Peru is the Sol.
 It doesn’t take long to get used to it.
 There are just over three Soles to the US Dollar (USD), around three and a half Soles to a Euro (EUR) and just over four Soles to the Pound (GBP).
-Rounding up helps you make quick conversions when deliberating prices and making payment.
+Rounding up helps you make quick conversions when deliberating prices and making payments.

-While some businesses accept US dollars and some ATMs allow you to withdraw it even, it is much easier to pay for day-to-day things with Soles including food and drink, shopping at local markets and entry to local attractions.
+While some businesses accept US dollars and some ATMs allow you to withdraw it even, it is much easier to pay for day-to-day things with Soles, including food and drink, shopping at local markets and entry to local attractions.